ibm-cloud-docs/cloud-infrastructure/on-prem-vpc-migration-rackware-rmm.md

 {: #onprem2cloud-connectivity-between-source-and-cloud}
 {: step}

-Your source and target server should communicate with each other and the RMM.
-You can do this over the public internet with public IPs, or if you have a private-only environment, then you must set up either a VPN or Direct Link 2.0:
+Your source and target server need to communicate with each other and the RMM.
+You can establish connectivity over the public internet with public IP addresses, or if you have a private-only environment, then you must set up either a VPN or Direct Link 2.0:

 - Use [Direct Link 2.0 connection](/docs/dl?topic=dl-get-started-with-ibm-cloud-dl) to {{site.data.keyword.cloud_notm}}.

-- Should have port 22 open with SSH accessible to RMM server.
+- Have port 22 open with SSH accessible to RMM server.
 - Public interface (least recommended due to security concerns).

 ## Set up and provision VPC and virtual server instance
 {: #onprem2cloud-prepare-source-and-target}
 {: step}

-There are two different methods for setting up the target server: manual or with the RMM auto-provision feature.
+You can set up target server manually or with the RMM auto-provision feature.

 ### Option 1: Manual
 {: #onprem2cloud-option-manual}

 The RMM solution handles only the OS, application, and data movement.
 It does not set up a VPC on the target side.
-Therefore, you must set up the VPC infrastructure.
+Therefore, you must set up the {{site.data.keyword.vpc_short}} infrastructure.
 At a bare minimum, you need to set up a VPC, subnets, and virtual server instances.
-This tutorial does not go through all of the details for setting up the VPC infrastructure.
-For more information, see [Getting started with Virtual Private Cloud (VPC)](/docs/vpc?topic=vpc-getting-started).
+For more information, see the [Virtual Private Cloud (VPC) documentation](/docs/vpc?topic=vpc-getting-started).

 1. Create a VPC.
 2. Create subnets.

-3. Order virtual server instance.
+3. Order a virtual server instance.
     - SSH key
     - Operating system name (Linux or Windows and their respective versions)
     - Security groups
     - Secondary volume (optional)

     Encrypted volumes are not supported.